WARNING: This page contains graphic content.

 What are wildlife killing contests?

-While blood sports such as dogfighting and cockfighting have been condemned in the U.S. as barbaric and cruel, the little-known blood sport of the wildlife killing contest still happens regularly in almost all of the 43 U.S. states that have not yet banned them.
+While contests like dogfighting and cockfighting have been condemned in the U.S. as barbaric and cruel, wildlife killing contests still happen regularly in almost all of the 42 U.S. states they are legal in.

 Killing contests are organized events in which participants compete for prizes — typically cash or hunting equipment — for killing the most and/or largest animals within a specified time period.
 Contests may also be judged by a system that allocates a number of points for each species, by gender, such as “largest male” or “smallest female” or by characteristics such as “biggest ears” or “mangiest mutt.”

-The animals commonly targeted in these contests include bobcats, coyotes, foxes, prairie dogs, rabbits, raccoons, squirrels, woodchucks, and in some western states even mountain lions and wolves are put in the crosshairs.
+The animals commonly targeted in these contests include bobcats, coyotes, foxes, prairie dogs, rabbits, raccoons, squirrels, groundhogs, and in some western states even mountain lions and wolves are put in the crosshairs.

 Persecuted and discarded

 Deemed by some to be “pests,” many animals killed during wildlife killing contests are targeted because there are almost no laws protecting them.
 They often can be killed in unlimited numbers, all year long and by using almost any method.
 Participants often dump the bodies, having no need for them after the prizes are awarded.